mitthrawnuruodo/movies-node/README.md

     });
     ```
 1. Now run the app with `npm start`, and test with a few GET and POST requests.
-    > Tip: You can use [Postman](https://www.postman.com/product/what-is-postman/) to send post requests to localhost:
+1. Use [Postman](https://www.postman.com/product/what-is-postman/) to send post requests to localhost:
     ![](./resources/postman-localhost.png)
 1. Add DB-connection to app.js:
     ```js